castillolianrobin/neon-snek/README.md

 <br>

 The following updates will be in the next push
-- Fix: Game not working upon pressing play again
-- Fix: Quick movement cause the game over
-- Fix: Pause doesnt stop snake food from spawning
-- Update: Home screen with main menu
-- Update: Mobile responsiveness from phone device
-- Feature: Mobile screen control
+- Feat: Highschore

 <br>